Discover the masterpieces of the Vatican on this tour designed for visitors short on time

 On your visit to the Raphael Rooms, your guide will explain why a young painter from Urbino was chosen for such a prestigious commission, earning the admiration and envy of his peers.
-Often overlooked by visitors who are in a hurry to get to the Sistine Chapel, the Raphael Rooms deserve a more relaxed, contemplative visit - your guide will ensure that you have plenty of time to admire Raphael’s works at leisure.
+Often overlooked by visitors who are in a hurry to get to the Sistine Chapel, the Raphael Rooms deserve more than a brief pit-stop - your guide will ensure that you have plenty of time to admire Raphael’s works at your leisure.